Lyna Perez Flaunts Derrière In Revealing Bikini While Posing With Pomeranian

-Lyna Perez flaunted her figure in a figure-revealing bikini while showing off her Pomeranian in a photo she uploaded to Instagram on Tuesday.
+Lyna Perez flaunted her curves in a figure-revealing bikini while showing off her Pomeranian in a photo she uploaded to Instagram on Tuesday.

 The snap captured the brunette beauty standing on a beach as waves crashed against rocks in the ocean behind her.
-It looked like a perfect day to spend at the beach with a dog.
+It looked like a perfect day to spend at the beach with a pet.
 The photo captured her from a side angle as she held a light brown Pomeranian dog in her arms.

 As she is known to do, Lyna wore a skimpy bikini.
 The nude-colored ensemble featured string bottoms that had a short crocheted skirt that put her booty on full display.
-Very little of the bikini top could be seen as she was holding the dog against her chest, but it had strings that tied at the top of the shoulders and at the back.
-The top did offer her followers a peek of side boob.
+Very little of the bikini top could be seen as she was holding the dog against her chest, but the piece had strings that tied at the top of the shoulders and at the back.
+The top did offer her followers a peek of sideboob.
 The model arched her back slightly as she turned to face the camera — a pose that showed off her slender waist.

 Lyna’s makeup looked perfect and included dark brows, light blush on her cheeks and pink lipstick.
-Her long brown hair was parted down the middle, and it fell down in loose waves while blowing in the wind.
+Her long brown hair was parted down the middle, and it fell in loose waves while blowing in the wind.
 She added a bit of bling to the outfit with a pair of hoop earrings.
 Her cute pup licked its nose as Lyna flashed a smile for the camera.

 In the caption, Lyna introduced her dog.